MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/updatepolicy.md

 ## Performance impact

 Defining an update policy can affect the performance of a Kusto cluster.
 The update policy affects any ingestion into the source table.
 Ingestion of a number of data extents is multiplied by the number of target tables.
-This is why it's important that the `Query` part of the update policy is optimized to work well.
+As such, it's important that the `Query` part of the update policy is optimized to work well.
 You can test an update policy's additional performance impact on an ingestion operation.
 Invoke the policy on specific and already-existing extents, before creating or altering the policy or function it uses in its `Query` part.

 ### Evaluate resource usage on query